tatuylonen/wiktextract/docs/new_extractor_guide.md

 - don't expand template, find data in template parameters: this is used when a template only display the parameter and does nothing more than that.
 If a template expand nodes contain category links, it's still need to be expanded to get the category data
 - convert template node to text using `clean_node`: this is for expanded template text can be used directly or need minimal change

+The first and second methods are sometimes used together when some data are easier to obtain from expanded nodes and some can be obtained directly from parameter without much change.

 ## Create "tags.py" file

 Tags data are added to the "raw_tags" field first, then we move tags that could be converted to tags used in English Wiktionary to "tags" or "topics" field.